Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-cdy_v3/fly_cdyv3.md

 ### Power Configuration

-The Fly-E3-Pro-v3 has one 24v input and one ground.
+The Fly-CDYv3 has one 24v input and one ground.

 ### Maximum Input voltage

-The board can handle an input voltage up to 24v.
+The board can handle an input voltage up to 32v.

 ### Thermistor inputs

-The Fly-E3-Pro-v3 supports PT100/K with an external module.
-The thermistor inputs use a 4k7 pullup resistor.
+Natively, the Fly-CDYv3 supports PT1000 and standard thermistors (with a 4k7 pullup resistor) and has a total of 4 temperature sensor inputs.
+It is possible to connect a PT100 or K type thermocouple using an external module.

 ### Initial Installation